ericdevg/PoshMonkeys/README.md

 4. Introduce instance cool down time interval.
 In general, you don’t want to trigger exact the same failure on same instance twice in a row.
 Cool down time targets to prevent that happen.

-5. Introduce holidays in Monkey Calendar
+5. Introduce holidays in Monkey Calendar.

-6. Customize logging pipe through configuration (imagine the case of serving automation to run)
+6. Customize logging pipe through configuration (imagine the case of serving automation to run).

-7. Email notification
+7. Email notification.

-8. Support unleashed mode
+8. Support unleashed mode.

-9. Diagnostic mode
+9. Diagnostic mode.

+Stay tuned.